 - Time management and organization can be challenging.
 Using the Confer app, you can quickly take notes on a student’s strengths or needs.
 Also, using “Quick Text,” you can create a note and apply it to a group of students.
 Once a note or comment is created, it is saved, and can easily be applied to other students at a different time.
 My students also set personal goals and we chart their progress with Confer.
-The video on that site demonstrates how it works.

 - Student learning is not limited by classroom walls.
 If you are looking for some established collaborative projects, your students can join the Global Read Aloud,Mystery Skype, International Dot Day, or join The Educator's PLN and see who else is looking to start a collaborative project.